-When To Have the Fetish Talk March 19, 2018 – Posted in: Industry Telegram, News
+When To Have the Fetish Talk March 19, 2018 – Posted in: Adult Industry News, News

 Everybody has fetishes and if they say they don’t, you can rest assured they’re lying.
 Some are quite inoffensive, others may seem they are asylum-material.
 Talking with your partner about fetishes you might have is highly recommended, but there’s one question you’re probably asking yourself: “When should I do it?”